Global rice varieties

 What is a rice taste ranking?

 The Japan Grain Inspection Association creates a rating based on taste tests conducted every year for the purpose of improving and popularizing Japanese rice.
 The rating is based on 6 aspects of cooked rice: exterior appearance, smell, taste, stickiness, hardness, and overall evaluation.
 A blend of rice including Koshihikari from multiple locations that year is used as a standard grain for comparison.
 The rice are given grades according to the overall evaluation.
 Superior rice is A+, good rice is A, rice that meets the quality of the standard grain is A’.
 Rice that is slightly worse than standard is B, and lower than that is B’.
 However, these are the tastes of the judges and taste is subjective, so what the judges believe is delicious and what is not is really just opinion.

 What types of rice is preferred by sushi chefs?

 In the end, the variety of rice is important, but assuming that quality also depends on its origin and producer, we asked what rice variety one well-known sushi restaurant used.
 Their invaluable responses were Hitomebore (A+), Tsuyahime (A+), Akitakomachi (A+), Koshihikari (A+), and Sasanishiki (A’).
+It is decent to consider brands like Koshihikari, Sasanishiki, and Tsuyahime are the best rice for sushi.
 Just for your reference.